Unauthenticated YAML fact and reports importers can be exploited

 (linked to #2069)

-#4 Updated by Dominic Cleal about 4 years ago
+#4 Updated by Dominic Cleal over 4 years ago

 For users updating and hitting this change, please see the following documentation: